 Few presenters have been compared to both Dale Carnegie and David Bowie.
 Fewer still have the honor of being called “part Monty Python, part Dr. Seuss” by the Washington Post.

-An expert in brand strategy and known nationally for his inspiring keynotes, Thaddeus Rex got his start on the cast of an Emmy Award winning PBS show, then toured stage shows for over a decade.
+An expert in brand strategy and known nationally for his inspiring keynotes, Thaddeus Rex got his start on the cast of an Emmy Award winning PBS show, then produced and toured stage shows for over a decade.
 After gaining applause from Indiana's Governor for helping develop a unique program to foster rural entrepreneurs, Rex's talent for brand strategy, positioning and corporate messaging caught the attention of local executives.
 At their request, he created The Science of Charisma, a process to help companies make team members more compelling while training & motivating them how to talk about your company and a process for helping them do it in a uniquely charismatic way.

 He's been honored to work with exciting companies like Butterball, Australian Gold, Rotary International, and many more...